-Creating an efficient mixing or blending system is a balancing act.
-Throughput must be balanced against batch size, agitator sizes, motor sizes, shear and tip speeds, viscosity, the thermal capacity of your product, energy costs, labor costs…and many other variables.
+Creating an efficient mixing system is a balancing act.
+Throughput must be balanced against batch size, agitator sizes, motor sizes, shear speeds, viscosity, and many other variables.

 PX introduces the new SanStar SSi (Stainless Steel inline) sanitary mixer from its Lightnin brand.

 Industrial food blending usually refers to the process of mixing two distinct solids or mixing of bulk solids with small ratios of liquids.
 Blending and mixing are interchangeable terms.
 However, blending is generally more gentle than mixing, which is why it’s technically different.
 The outcome of blending is to take two or more pure elements and combine them into a new product where samples of it will contain the same ratio of the elements that were combined to be blended.